intuit/CardParts/README.md

 ```

 #### `CardPartSpacerView`
-Allows you to add a space between card parts incase you need a space larger than the default margin.
-Initiliaze it with a specific height:
+Allows you to add a space between card parts in case you need a space larger than the default margin.
+Initialize it with a specific height:
 ```swift
 CardPartSpacerView(height: 30)
 ```